 Advanced features: Consider advanced features like automation, financial, HR, and manufacturing management.

 Ease of implementation and use: Customization, flexibility, and user experience affect usability.
 Ask about implementation timelines—some platforms launch in weeks, others take months.
+More importantly, make sure the system aligns with your actual workflows, not just your feature wishlist.

 Integration depth: Determine if integrations are native or require third-party connectors.
 Native integrations are more reliable; third-party add-ons introduce extra costs and complexity.